 Needless to say, it’s not exactly a Pontiac dashboard.
 And the horn ring is just dorky.
 Which goes with the general image perfectly.

 This one’s front end has lost a lot of its bright work, but I assure you the first thing I did when I got out was to see and confirm that it really was a ’61 Amby.
 Of course a ’60 would have been a good find too; just not quite as.

 Thanks to that front end extension, the Amby’s hood has nothing to hide in comparison to the big boys.
 It’s what’s up front that counts, right?

 But what’s it hiding underneath?

 A 327 cubic inch V8.
 And no, Virginia, it’s not a Chevy 327.
 It does share the same 4″ bore and 3.25″ stroke as the venerable Chevy, but that’s where any resemblance ends.
-The AMC V8, also built in 250 and 287 CID versions, had its origins in a design for a new ohv V8 for Kaiser, which was of course never built.
-AMC developed it to completion, and it made its first appearance in 1957, including in the very hot Rambler Rebel, the first compact-mid sized muscle car, capable of a 7.2 second 0-60 run.
+The AMC V8, also built in 250 and 287 CID versions and made its first appearance in 1957, including in the very hot Rambler Rebel, the first compact-mid sized muscle car, capable of a 7.2 second 0-60 run.
 But that was a very short-lived phenomena, a bridge too far for Rambler.
-Until the the late 60s, anyway.
+Until the late 60s, anyway.

 The Ambassador’s extra front end length is on full display here, with the considerable distance between the engine and radiator.